Skip to content

 Queue

-The queue is Nokkvi’s active playlist — everything you hear flows through it.
+The queue is Nokkvi’s active play queue — everything you hear flows through it.
 You can build it on the fly while browsing, or replace it entirely when you want to listen to something specific.

 Pressing Enter on a focused album or track is the most common way to start playing.
 What it does depends on the enter_behavior setting: